How To Shoot Splash Photography By Yourself

 D: Black reveals.
 White erases.

-4. Select the paint brush tool to reveal and/or erase the layer directly beneath the Clean Glass layer.
+4. Select the paint brush tool to reveal or erase the layer directly beneath the Clean Glass layer.
 Black reveals and white erases.
-This is such a cool part of the process, because you can start revealing the splash from the lower layer right into the clean glass image.
+This is such a cool part of the process, because you get to see the splash get revealed into the clean glass.

 splash photography